Early Cancer Detection

 Finding cancer at its earliest stage can increase your cure rate.
 Doctors can slow, stop, and often remove most cancers in its early stages, lowering their chance to metastasize (spread) to other organs in your body.
 But, how do you detect cancer when it begins?

-Providers at UPMC Susquehanna can detect cancer early with:
+Our providers can detect cancer early with:

 Know Your Risk